-Thermal Cracking - It is a refining process in which heat and pressure are used to break down, rearrange or combine hydrocarbon molecules.
-Thermal cracking is used to
+Thermal Cracking - It is a refining process inwhich heat and pressure are used to break down, rearrange or combine hydrocarbon molecules.
+Thermal cracking is used to increase the yield of gasoline obtainable from crude oil.

 Throughput - Is the actual barrels of crude oil processed by the atmospheric stills for the survey time period.